corda/bn-extension/business-networks-demo/README.md

 This demo showcases integration of Business Networks solution inside a CorDapp designed for issuing and settling loans between banks.
 It brings up 4 nodes: a notary and 3 nodes representing banks.
-Each bank node must be active member of the same Business Network, have Swift Business Identifier Code (BIC) as their business identity and loan issuance initiators must be granted permission to do so.
+Each bank node must be active member of the same Business Network, have a Swift Business Identifier Code (BIC) as their business identity and loan issuance initiators must be granted permission to do so.

 ## Flows

-RPC exposed flows can be divided into 2 group: standard Business Network management and CorDapp specific ones.
+RPC exposed flows can be divided into 2 group: standard Business Network management (covered in greater detail in Business Networks documentation) and CorDapp specific ones.

-CorDapp specific ones are:
+### CorDapp Specific Flows
 - `AssignBICFlow` assigns BIC as business identity of a bank node
     - Usage: `flow start AssignBICFlow membershipId: <UNIQUE_IDENTIFIER>, bic: <STRING>, notary: <OPTIONAL_NOTARY_IDENTITY>`
 - `AssignLoanIssuerRoleFlow` grants loan issuance permission to a calling party